 - Report issues to a doctor or registered nurse.

 Depending on the state, an LPN can have more responsibilities.
 These include starting an intravenous drip or providing more complex care.
 These responsibilities are generally reserved for registered nurses.

 Licensed practical nurses differ from home health aides in some ways.
 They differ the tasks that they can perform and their education.
 No education is required to become a home health aide.
 But, to become an LPN, one has to attend an educational program approved by the state.
 This program generally lasts up to a year, and completion will result in a diploma or certificate.
 The program is generally offered by community colleges and technical schools.
 It provides students with knowledge about pharmacology, nursing, and biology.

 After completing the program, one has to take the National Council Licensure Examination (NCLEX-PN).
 The completion of the educational program is not enough.
 If the NCLEX-PN is not passed as well, the person cannot become an LPN.
 LPNs can also further their educations and become certified in areas like IV therapy.
 This allows them to perform more tasks for their patients.

 Because becoming an LPN takes more time and education, LPNs can perform more tasks than aides.
 LPNs can provide significant medical help that home health aides cannot provide.
 So, if your loved one needs medical attention, hiring an LPN instead of a home health aide is a good option.
 You may also want to consider hiring both a home health aide and an LPN.
 The home health aide can take care of basic tasks, while the LPN can oversee medical issues and needs.

 If your loved one has medical needs and you want to provide home health care for them, consider hiring an LPN.
-For help making this decision, you can contact our office.
+For help making this decision, you can contact an attorney.